ClickCease

 • Business disputes

-In order to reach assets protected by an offshore trust, if a lawsuit is filed against a settlor, the plaintiff would have to continue the lawsuit it in the jurisdiction where the trust is managed.
-Litigating a case in the Cook Islands or St. Kitts and Nevis can be very different from filing suit in a U.S. court.
-The plaintiff would need to hire foreign counsel, pay a bond with the court, as well as face a legal system that is generally not sympathetic to plaintiffs.
+If a lawsuit is filed against a settlor, in order to reach assets protected by an offshore trust the plaintiff would have to continue the lawsuit it in the jurisdiction where the trust is managed.
+Litigating a case in the Cook Islands or St. Kitts and Nevis is very different from filing suit in a U.S. court.
+The plaintiff would need to hire foreign counsel, pay a bond with the court, as well as face a legal system generally not sympathetic to plaintiffs.

 In order to escape the reach of the U.S. court system, an individual can set up a trust and limited liability company established under the laws of a foreign jurisdiction.
 The trustee, trust protector, as well as the bank holding the deposits should be domiciled outside the United States.
 Generally, an offshore asset protection plan combines an offshore trust, offshore limited liability entities, as well as bank accounts, all housed in different jurisdictions.